jguadarr974/cyber-project/README.md

 ## Downloading Code :

-Login to your github account and FORK this code. <br/>
+On this repository, you will see a FORK button, select that <br/>
 This will make a repository and the code will be copied there.
 It will ask you how you would like to name your project, you may leave it as is. <br/>
 Now that you have your own code copied, we need to code this to vscode.<br/>
 - Select the "**< > Code**" button